Skip to main content

 Mining contractor workflows live or die on the integrity of the record at the moment the work happens.
 Six operational commitments make that record survive the trip from pit to cert.

-• Every billable hour saves locally first and syncs when signal returns.
+• Every billable hour is saved on the spot and syncs when signal returns.
 Operators do not wait for 4G to log start, stop, or operator change.

-• Every fuel event has a sync state: saved, queued, synced, failed.
+• You can always see whether a fuel event has reached the office yet.
 No silent gaps between your record and the mine's reconciliation.

 • Every action is attributed to a PIN-level operator, a machine, a contract, and a time.
 No reconstruction.
 No memory dispute.